 Found you're using Postgres 15, setting up...

 Every session starts with this dance.
-You’re spending tokens—and time—re-establishing context that your local environment already has.
+You’re spending tokens - and time - re-establishing context that your local environment already has.

 With Islo, islo start captures this once.
 The harness starts with your Node version, your package manager, your tsconfig, your database schema.
 The first message can be “add caching to the user lookup” instead of “here’s everything about my project.”